-Laser welding can be achieved using the continuous or pulsed laser beam, the principle of laser welding can be divided into heat conduction welding and laser deep fusion welding.
+Laser welding can be achieved using either a continuous or pulsed laser beam, and the principle of laser welding can be divided into heat conduction welding and laser deep fusion welding.

-Laser welding machines for gear welding and metallurgical sheet welding mainly involve laser deep fusion welding.
+Laser deep fusion welding is mainly used in laser welding machines for gear welding and metallurgical sheet welding.
+The principles of laser deep fusion welding will be highlighted below.

 The principle of laser deep fusion welding

-Laser deep fusion welding generally uses a continuous laser beam to join materials.
-The metallurgical-physical process is very similar to electron beam welding, i.e., the energy conversion mechanism is accomplished through a “key-hole” structure.
+Laser Deep Fusion Welding generally involves the use of a continuous laser beam to join materials.
+The metallurgical-physical process is quite similar to Electron Beam Welding, which means that the energy conversion mechanism is accomplished through a “key-hole” structure.

-The four walls of the small hole surround the molten metal and the liquid metal is surrounded by the solid material (whereas in most conventional welding processes and laser conduction welding, the energy is first deposited on the surface of the workpiece and then transported to the interior by transfer).
+The four walls of the small hole surround the molten metal, while the liquid metal is surrounded by solid material (in contrast to most conventional welding processes and laser conduction welding, where energy is first deposited on the surface of the workpiece and then transferred to the interior through conduction).

-All of this happens so quickly that the welding speed can easily reach several meters per minute.
+All of this takes place so quickly that the welding speed can easily reach several meters per minute.

 Main process parameters of laser deep fusion welding